Total War: Attila

 The game begins in 395 AD, during what is now called Late Antiquity (the transition period from Classical Rome to the Middle Ages in European history).
-The main theme of the game is the Migration Period took place between 400-800 AD.
-The title character does not exist in the beginning of the campaign, although it becomes available to play as it becomes the leader of the Huns in mid-game.
-Due to its setting near the Dark Ages, the game is possibly a spiritual successor to Rome: Total War: Barbarian Invasion.
+The main theme of the game is the Migration Period which took place between 300-800 AD.
+The title character does not exist in the beginning of the campaign, although he becomes available to play after he becomes the leader of the Huns in mid-game.

 Gameplay

 Campaign map

 The campaign map for Total War: Attila spans from Bactria to Lusitania and from Caledonia to Garamantia in the Sahara.
 Provinces are groupings of three regions, and each region within a province can be conquered separately.
 The number of cities and regions is different from Total War: Rome II, but the size of the map is similar.
 The map of Total War: Attila further extends into modern-day Russia in lieu of the eastern provinces of the Hindu Kush found in Total War: Rome II, shifting the player's attention to the nomadic Huns.
 The largest settlement in a province is designated as the province capital.
 These province capitals have more building slots than the other settlements and are also walled at the start of the game, though in a change from Rome II the small settlements can eventually be upgraded to have walls.